 - Complete all steps of the admission application as required including submission of membership dues

 STEP 2: Register for a Course

 After your admission application is approved, you can register in a course:

 - Select ‘Module Registration’

 For issues related to your My CPA Profile, please contact the CPA preparatory courses Student Experience team at firstname.lastname@example.org.

 CPAWSB does not have a mandatory registration policy.
 As long as you pay your annual dues for the current academic year you are considered an active student in good standing.

 CPA is considered a part-time academic program designed for post-secondary graduates and working professionals.
 CPAWSB is not a post-secondary institution and does not qualify for student loans or grants.
 Consider contacting your financial institution to see if you are eligible for a student line of credit.

 To transfer your registration to another province or region, please contact the CPA preparatory courses Student Experience team at email@example.com.

 If you have registered in the wrong course you can switch your course registration by submitting a request to the CPA preparatory courses Student Experience team at firstname.lastname@example.org within two business days of the original registration.
-Core course switches are unavailable after the course has begun and non-core course switches are unavailable after Brightspace (D2L) access has been granted.
+Course switches are unavailable after Brightspace (D2L) access has been granted.